NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 end-point for journal articles, books and similar documents, as well as being much more powerful (meaning a steeper learning curve) than just HTML rendering: you can customise almost anything you can think of.
-Not that HTML output is lacking in options, it's just that LaTeX is simply more feature-rich.
+Not that HTML output is lacking in options, it's just that LaTeX is more feature-rich.

 Let's take an example: font sizes.
 This is something that is quite hard to do on a per-chunk basis in HTML, but easy in LaTeX.
 You can change the font size of